 A consistent problem though is that writing plays only a small part in all of the lessons.

 There is also no way to connect with other students and speaking only features if you pay for the Premium Plus plan.

 I’d suggest students visit italki both for writing and speaking practice.
-There is a notebooks section where you can, for free, submit writing samples and get feedback from Native Portuguese speakers.
+There is a Community section where you can submit writing samples and get feedback from Native Portuguese speakers for free.

-In addition, you’ll find tons of people interested in language exchanges, and lots of teachers offering lessons, often for less than $10/hour.
+In addition, you’ll find tons of people interested in language exchanges, and lots of teachers offering lessons, often for less than $10-$15/hour.

 That being said, I do think the range of content on PortugesePod101 is very useful and well worth exploring.

 As I mentioned, one thing I did not really like was the layout of the website/app and that my Dashboard is now a mess of all the different parts of the platform that I explored.

 One thing that’s worth mentioning that I do like is that the audio of the lessons continues playing even when you’re looking through the lesson notes or following the dialogue through the PDF.
 It makes for a seamless learning experience.

 The prices vary significantly depending on the plan and duration

 Basic subscribers get access to all of the lessons, PDF lesson notes, 100 core words, Portuguese key phrases, a dictionary and all of the vocabulary lists.